trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 **Explicit disable of a package**

 Another common use case is to enable a package but to disable an optional upstream package.
-This type of configuration would be used a part of a "black list" approach to enabling only a subset of packages and optional support.
+This type of configuration would be used as part of a "black list" approach to enabling only a subset of packages and optional support.
 The "black list" approach is to enable a package with ``${PROJECT_NAME}_ENABLE_ALL_OPTIONAL_PACKAGES=ON`` (the TriBITS default) but then to turn off a specific set of packages that you don't want.
 This is contrasted with a "white list" approach where you would configure with ``${PROJECT_NAME}_ENABLE_ALL_OPTIONAL_PACKAGES=OFF`` and then have to manually enable all of the optional packages you want.
+Experience with projects like Trilinos show that the "black list" approach is generally to be preferred for a few reasons.

 Consider the configure of the ``ReducedMockTrilinos`` project enabling ``Thyra`` but disabling ``Epetra`` with::